hannobraun/notebooks/documentation/build-process.md

 It doesn't need to be perfect.
 Just do the best you can, and make sure no signatures are hidden because they are recessed.

 6. Clamp down the book press.
-7. Apply a layer of PVA glue to the spine.
-Let it dry for 30 minutes.
+7. Apply two layers of PVA glue to the spine.
+Let each dry for 30 minutes.
-8. Apply another layer of PVA glue.
-Let it dry for 30 minutes.

 ## Create the end pages